myyprofessionalemail-source/United_Souls/README.md

 # StyleHub - Modern E-commerce Store

-A modern, minimalist e-commerce website built with React.js, inspired by Apple's design language.
+A modern, minimalist e-commerce website built with React.js.
 Features a clean interface for selling clothing and footwear with a fully functional cart system.

 ## Features